Star chart

 A star chart is a celestial map of the night sky with astronomical objects laid out on a grid system.
 They are used to identify and locate constellations, stars, nebulae, galaxies, and planets.
 They have been used for human navigation since time immemorial.
 Note that a star chart differs from an astronomical catalog, which is a listing or tabulation of astronomical objects for a particular purpose.
-Tools utilizing a star chart include the astrolabe and planisphere.
+Tools using a star chart include the astrolabe and planisphere.

 History

 Prehistory

 A variety of archaeological sites and artifacts found are thought to indicate ancient made star charts.

 The oldest known star chart may be a carved ivory Mammoth tusk, drawn by early people from Asia who moved into Europe, that was discovered in Germany in 1979.
 This artifact is 32,500 years old and has a carving that resembles the constellation Orion, although it could not be confirmed and could also be a pregnancy chart.

 German researcher Dr Michael Rappenglueck, of the University of Munich, has suggested that drawing on the wall of the Lascaux caves in France could be a graphical representation of the Pleiades open cluster of stars.
 This is dated from 33,000 to 10,000 years ago.
 He also suggested a panel in the same caves depicting a charging bison, a man with a bird's head and the head of a bird on top of a piece of wood, together may depict the Summer Triangle, which at the time was a circumpolar formation.
 Rappenglueck also discovered a drawing of the Northern Crown constellation in the cave of El Castillo (North of Spain), made in the same period as the Lascaux chart.

 Another star chart panel, created more than 21,000 years ago, was found in the La Tête du Lion cave (fr).
 The bovine in this panel may represent the constellation Taurus, with a pattern representing the Pleiades just above it.

 A star chart drawn 5000 years ago by the Indians in Kashmir, which also depict a supernova for the first time in human history.

 The Nebra sky disk, a 30 cm wide bronze disk dated to 1600 BC, bears gold symbols generally interpreted as a sun or full moon, a lunar crescent, several stars including the Pleiades cluster and possibly the Milky Way.